 Professional development topics covered included responsible conduct of research, developing a competitive research fellowship application, the National Science Foundation and Ford Graduate Research Fellowships, preparing an academic resume, preparing and presenting a research poster, 3-Minute Thesis®, professional writing, and a session on preparing for graduate school.
-The CRS and partner programs culminate with the Undergraduate Research Symposium at the Student Union in late July.
-Recent statistics provided by the UNC Charlotte Office of Assessment and Accreditation show that approximately 40% of undergraduate students participating in CRS between 2012-2015 went on to a pursue a graduate degree.
+The CRS and partner programs culminate with the Summer Research Symposium.
+Recent statistics provided by the UNC Charlotte Office of Assessment and Accreditation show that approximately 40% of undergraduate students participating in CRS between 2012-2015 went on to pursue a graduate degree.

 - The CRS program is open to UNC Charlotte undergraduates who are rising sophomores, juniors, or seniors.